Trustroots/nostr-map/README.md

 # nostr-map

+> [!WARNING]
+> As of August 2024, this repo and project are being archived.
+Development continues on [nostroots](https://github.com/Trustroots/nostroots).

+---

 Read and leave **nostr notes on a map**.

 This is running at [notes.trustroots.org](https://notes.trustroots.org/).
 And it is part of our effort to [nostrify trustroots](https://github.com/Trustroots/nostroots).